...featuring 39240 machines :

 SCORING

-Star, when slot machine items do not match : 200 to 1,600 points (value doubles after each bonus stage)
+Star, when slot machine items do not match 200 to 1,600 points (value doubles every four stages until it reaches 1,600)

-Star, when slot machine items match but same as level : 5,000 points
+Star, when slot machine items match and same as level 5,000 points

 Bonus points awarded after bonus round is complete.
 Bonus counts down from 20,000 by 100's.